When creating tasks, you can provide aDocumentation Index

 - Content-Type:

-- Body: JSON payload as shown above
+application/json - Body: JSON payload as shown above

 Best Practices